benhodgson87/songkick-search-extension/README.md

 Built with React.
 Originally generated using [react-chrome-extension-boilerplate](https://github.com/jhen0409/react-chrome-extension-boilerplate).

-API requests are made via a [proxy Express server](https://github.com/benhodgson87/sk-api-proxy) hosted on Heroku, which stops the API key being passed from the client.
+API requests are made via a [proxy Express server](https://github.com/benhodgson87/sk-api-proxy) hosted on Heroku, which gets around the lack of Songkick API CORS support, and keeps the API key from being passed openly from the client.

 # Commands